niloyinzamum/text-analyzer/README.md

 This repository contains a web application for text analysis.
 After pulling the repository, follow the steps below to set up and run the application.

-## Pull the repo and switch to "master" branch for the most updated code
+## Clone the repo and switch to "master" branch for the most updated code

 ## Setup